dotnet/docs-aspire/docs/extensibility/custom-component.md

     dotnet sln /MailDevResource.sln add MailKit.Client/MailKit.Client.csproj
     ```

 The next step is to add all the NuGet packages that the component relies on.
-Rather than having you add each package one-by-one from the .NET CLI, it's likely easier to simply copy and paste the following XML into the _MailKit.Client.csproj_ file.
+Rather than having you add each package one-by-one from the .NET CLI, it's likely easier to copy and paste the following XML into the _MailKit.Client.csproj_ file.

 ```xml
   <ItemGroup>